-Fraser Health's 2023/24 year-to-date performance for in-hospital acquired UTI is 19.9.
-Fraser Canyon is meeting the target and Abbotsford Regional is performing close to the target.
+Fraser Health's 2023/24 year-to-date performance for in-hospital acquired UTI is 20.8.
+Fraser Canyon is performing above to the target.
 Multiple sites have seen a period to period decrease in hospital acquired UTIs but remain above target.